-Use this eye mask before cleansing the face-just use a little toner on a cotton round to remove any oils from the under eye area, and then gently brush on using a clean makeup brush.
+Use this eye mask before cleansing the face-just use a little toner on a cotton round to remove any oils from the under-eye area, and then gently brush on using a clean makeup brush.
 An old, flat foundation brush works perfectly for this!

 Leave on for 10-15 minutes while you make breakfast and get ready for the day.
 You can simply wash your face as normal to remove this mask, as the aloe vera keeps it from becoming too oily or sticky.
-Remember to tone and moisturize your face afterwards, being very gently with around the eye area.
+Remember to tone and moisturize your face afterward, being very gently with around the eye area.

 Use this mask once a week, or whenever your eyes are feeling a little peaked.
-The cool aloe will help to calm irritation, while the honey and oils deliver moisture and antioxidants to the tired skin.
+The cool aloe will help to calm swelling and irritation, while the honey and oils deliver moisture and antioxidants to the tired skin.